fluentverification/ragtimer/README.md

 ### IVy Models
 Two IVy Models are generated based off of the information in the input file.
 The first is written to the file 'test_v2.ivy' and testing of this model only produces one trace before intentionally using assertion failure to stop the tests.
 The second is written to the file 'test_v3.ivy' and can produce multiple traces.

-Documentation for the IVy model generator is coming soon.

 ## Dependency Graph
 Dependency graph processing documentation can be found at [docs/dependency.md](docs/dependency.md)